What is Multiple Sclerosis?

 - Emotional changes

-Treatments for Multiple Sclerosis and Neuroinflammatory Diseases
+Treatments for Multiple Sclerosis

 There is no cure for multiple sclerosis.
 Medications may be given to speed up your recovery after attacks, slow the progression of the disease, and manage your multiple sclerosis symptoms.
 Physical therapy and exercise may help preserve muscle function.